 Sorebrect is most known for infecting the networks of Middle Eastern countries in 2017, namely organizations working in the manufacturing industry.

-Lucky for us, this threat hasn't had a great spread and we haven't observed any copycats of this functionality making big splashes either.
-However, it's just a matter of time before somebody perfects this infection method and using the computer becomes riskier for a lot of people.
+When you combine that traditional ransom functionality with the fileless tactics of tomorrow, you've got a threat that is impossible to stop if you haven't a solution that watches process memory and uses behavioral identification.
+Lucky for us, this threat hasn't had a great spread and we haven't observed any copycats of this functionality making big splashes, either.
+However, it's just a matter of time before somebody perfects this infection method and using the computer becomes a lot scarier.